 What about allied health professionals?

-If you are an allied health professional, how can you help your profession be represented in these laws?
+If you are an allied health professional, how can you help your profession be represented in this TELE-MED Act?
 In my speaking with a number of these groups, they are not fully aware of our services or roles in the health care system.
 We often are not represented at the table when laws are being proposed.
 (In reading the fact sheet above, note that the terms used are “telemedicine” and “physician” and not the more inclusive “telehealth” or”provider.”
 We at TMHI hope the medical world will take note that terminology needs to change to include allied health professionals.)

 Center for Connected Health Policy (CCHP)